Austria admits 'intolerable mistakes' in checks on Vienna attacker | Law-Order

 "These facts together with the findings that emerged from the information from Slovakia could have led to a different outcome regarding the assessment of the threat posed by the perpetrator," he added.
 Nehammer said all such threat assessments would be reviewed to ensure the right monitoring measures are in place.

 Austria also ordered the closure of two mosques in Vienna, one of which was technically an association, that the attacker visited frequently and which had contributed to his radicalization, Integration Minister Susanne Raab said.
-Austria has arrested 15 people in connection with the attack.
-Prosecutors have so far asked for eight of those 15 to be remanded in custody, the Vienna prosecutors' office said.
+Austria arrested 15 people in connection with the attack.
+A Vienna court ordered eight of them aged 16-24 remanded in custody, it said on Friday.

 Switzerland has also arrested two men who the authorities there said knew the attacker.